 Read Also – Importance of Law Firm Internship

 - The traits like hard work time dedication etc. must be believed what the candidate says but cannot be tested.

-- Make the internship a process of giving and take.
-Teach the intern.
-Something which he may not learn
+- Make the internship a process of give and take.
+Teach the intern something which he may not know

 - Do not hesitate to give a pre-placement offer to someone you think deserves it.

 - Go through the CVs do not make blind rejections.